 In the below example, we have a remaining balance of negative 211.15.
 This indicates that you owe the customer, or that the customer has overpaid due to a change in the reservation.
 The $211.15 was then refunded to the customer, bringing the remaining balance to $0.00.

 If the customer paid outside of ThinkReservations or with a "Third Party Credit Card Processor" then you should use that system to refund the customer.
-Otherwise you would need to credit the customer another way.
-Then you can indicate or record to ThinkReservations that you have refunded the customer.
-This way the bill and your numbers in ThinkReservations remain up to date.
+Otherwise, you can credit the customer another way.
+Then you can indicate within the bill that you have refunded the customer to keep the bill accurate.

 To record a refund from a "Third Party Credit Card Processor" or "Terminal" payment refund the customer with the system they were charged with, and then in their bill in ThinkReservations create a new payment of the same type, but in the negative.